-- Decide whether to make an Interim Care Order (an Order that will say where the child shall live and who will look after them until the final hearing)
+- Decide whether to make an Interim Care Order (an Order that will say where the child shall live and who will look after them until the final hearing), or

-- Appoint a guardian and a solicitor to represent the child in the proceedings
+- Appoint a guardian and a solicitor to represent the child in the proceedings, or

-- Decide whether the case should be transferred to another Court
+- Decide whether the case should be transferred to another Court, or

 What happens after an Interim Order is made?

 After the Interim Order has been made there will be a series of interim hearings.
 The interim hearings will continue to monitor the child’s living arrangements, who the child will see and how the case will proceed.
-The Court will also consider whether or not Orders and directions already made should be renewed or changed, all the time assessing the child’s best interests and safety.
+The Court will also consider whether or not Orders and directions already made should be renewed or changed, whilst assessing the child’s best interests and safety.

 It can take up to a maximum of 26 weeks before the case is ready for the Final Hearing.
-Some cases take longer than this depending on the circumstances of the case.
+Some cases take longer than this depending on the circumstances.

 Speak to us

-The Court will then hold a meeting called a Case Management Conference where they will decide what evidence it will need for the final hearing and will make further Childcare Proceedings.
+The Court will then hold a meeting called a Case Management Conference where they will decide what evidence it will need for the final hearing and will make directions to progress the case.

-For further help and advice contact the Family Law team at Ringrose Law Solicitors in Lincoln, Boston, Grantham, Sleaford, Spalding and Newark.
+For further help and advice contact the Children Department at Ringrose Law Solicitors in Lincoln, Boston, Grantham, Sleaford and Newark.